ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Remember to use the signer's private key (with ETH balance) to replace `<private_key>` in the following steps.
 And use the other address to replace `<miner>`.

-### About `run.sh`

-The `run.sh` script is used as an entry point.
-The main function of the script is to initialize the data file, prepare for mining, and launch es-node with preset parameters.

-Mining is enabled by default by the `--miner.enabled` flag in `run.sh`, which means you become a storage provider when you start an es-node with default settings.

-_Note: Some of the flags/parameters used in `run.sh` are supposed to change over time.
-Refer to_ [_configuration_](tutorials.md#configuration) _for a full list._

 ## Options for running es-node

 You can run es-node from a pre-built Docker image, a pre-built executable, or from the source code.